SinduKandula/Nutrition-/README.md

-# fitness-app
+# Nutrition-app
-A one stop solution to get to your fitness goals.
+A one stop solution to keep track of your nutrition.